intel-comp-saude-ufes/2024-2-P2-OSCC-domain-shift-classification/README.md

 2. Research about SOTA image classifiers
 3. Research about domain shift applied to histopathology images
 4. Research about OSCC image classification
-5. Research about image processing applied to histopathology images

 ### Experimental phase